 - Utility companies: Select plans allow bill payment directly to utility providers

-Flex Card vs. OTC Card vs. Food Card
+Flex Card vs. OTC Card vs. Food Card — What's the Difference?

-- OTC Card: Limited to over-the-counter health products
+- OTC Card: Limited to over-the-counter health products (vitamins, cold medicine, bandages, etc.)

 - Food Card / Grocery Card: Specifically for food purchases at approved grocery stores